 More attention could also be given to the impact of off track alerts on treatment.
-Future studies, including with clients who were in this study’s feedback condition, could examine whether there are differential effects of feedback when alerts happen early in treatment as compared to toward treatment.
-Considering the typically short length of treatment in counseling centers and session limits present in some centers, therapists may have little time to respond to alerts that happen later in treatment before treatment ends.
-Further research could be also examine whether client trajectories change after an off track alert, as a way to determine if therapists are able to use that information to help their clients return to an on track trajectory.
+Future studies, including with clients who were in this study’s feedback condition, could examine whether there are differential effects of feedback when alerts happen early in treatment as compared to later in treatment.
+Considering the typically short length of treatment in counseling centers and session limits present in some centers, therapists may have little time to respond to alerts that happen at the end of treatment.
+Further research could also examine whether client trajectories change after an off track alert, as a way to determine if therapists are able to use that information to help their clients return to an on track trajectory.
 Quantitative analyses required to address this question could be complemented by qualitative analyses to understand why some therapists may or may not be able to produce changes in client trajectories.
 Additionally, qualitative data could be collected from clients on various clinical situations that can result in an alert.
 For example, a client’s progress may be relatively flat or steadily getting worse and reach a point where the lack of change or worsening triggers an alert.
 Alternatively, a client may experience positive change initially, but then have a sudden increase in distress due to a stressful life event, resulting in an alert in the midst of treatment otherwise progressing as expected.
 These two alerts may generate entirely different conversations with the client.
 If indicated, the current CCAPS alerts could be supplemented with additional clinical information that therapists can use to improve outcomes, as the OQ does.

 The lack of meaningful improvement in client outcomes from the implementation of the CCAPS feedback system raises the question of whether the implementation of the new system was worth the costs of developing this system.
-In addressing this question it is important to recognize that the data examined in the present study were collected as part of ongoing routine treatment, and that no changes were made to such routine in order to gather information that would have allowed the assessment of other potential benefits of the new system.
-Yet, it is possible that meaningful gains may have been experienced by different stakeholders, without directly translate into improved client outcomes.
-As one example, after the implementation of the new CCAPS feedback system, therapists who used both the old and new reports indicated that the new report was much easier to interpret, causing them to refer to it more.
-They also noted trickle down effects into how they conducted therapy.
-In a focus group, many therapists indicated that they frequently brought the new CCAPS report into therapy to review with a client because the report was easier for clients to understand than the report of the previous system.
+In addressing this question, it is important to recognize that the data examined in the present study were collected as part of ongoing routine treatment, and that no changes were made to such routine in order to gather information that would have allowed the assessment of other potential benefits of the new system.
+Yet, it is possible that meaningful gains may have been experienced by different stakeholders, without directly translating into improved client outcomes.
+As one example, after the implementation of the new CCAPS feedback system, therapists who used both the old and new CCAPS reports indicated that the new report was much easier to interpret, causing them to use it more.
+They also noted trickle down effects into how they conducted therapy, indicating that they frequently brought the new CCAPS report into therapy to review with a client because the report was easier for clients to understand than the previous report.
 In addition, they reported that the visual depiction of distress scores over time sparked conversations about how therapy was progressing and guided the focus of the session.
 This informal qualitative data suggests that therapist satisfaction, at least related to the CCAPS, may have increased after implementation of the feedback system.
 Although archival data was available to examine client outcomes before and after the report, there was no infrastructure in place to collect data related to these therapist outcomes.